Becke History, Family Crest & Coats of Arms

 Early Origins of the Becke family

-Yorkshire, Lincolnshire and Durham.
+The surname Becke was first found in Yorkshire, Lincolnshire and Durham.
 "The palace [of Bishop Auckland, Durham], originally erected in the reign of Edward I. by Bishop Anthony Beck, and subsequently enlarged, was much injured by Sir Arthur Haslerigg, to whom it was sold by the Parliamentary Commissioners.
 The chapel attached to the palace is a fine edifice in the early and decorated styles, built originally by Bishop Beck, and repaired about 1660 by Bishop Cosin."
-CITATION[CLOSE]

 Becke Spelling Variations